cedx/david.gulp/doc/usage.md

 # Usage
-If you haven't used [Gulp](https://gulpjs.com) before, be sure to check out the [related documentation](https://gulpjs.com/docs/en/getting-started/quick-start), as it explains how to create a `gulpfile.esm.js` or `gulpfile.ts`, as well as install and use plug-ins.
+If you haven't used [Gulp](https://gulpjs.com) before, be sure to check out the [related documentation](https://gulpjs.com/docs/en/getting-started/quick-start), as it explains how to create a `gulpfile.js`, as well as install and use plug-ins.
 Once you're familiar with that process, you may install the plug-in.

 ## Requirements